SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 Using settings is how we'll be able to develop locally and also ensure we get settings out of the key vault in a future step.

-In your `local.settings.json` file, add three settings to track the Feedly-related values, after which your settings file will look along the lines of:
+In your `local.settings.json` file, add a setting to track the feedly refresh token, after which your settings file will look along the lines of:

 ```json
 {